Cesar525/Znote_forum_byCesar525/README.md

 This is a open project to contribute with [Otland](https://otland.net/) community.

 # installation
-1) make sure you have all Znote SQl data table installed
+1) Make sure you have all Znote SQl data table installed
-2) go to cesar525 folder and add the sql_schema.sql file to the database also.
+2) Go to cesar525 folder and add the sql_schema.sql file to the database also.
-3) copy and pasted these file to the htdocs folder if you using xampp or pass the fiel to the project page folder. and DONE...
+3) Copy and pasted these file to the htdocs folder if you using xampp or pass the fiel to the project page folder. and DONE...